Vacuuming takes a lot of effort, especially if you’re using a bulky upright vacuum. This makes vacuuming a strenuous chore.

 Motorized Brush Roll

-The main purpose of your vacuum will be to clean hard floors and carpet.
-But if you have lots of rugs, look for a machine with a motorized brush roll.
-This has rotating bristles that can agitate the carpet to pull out the dirt.
+If you have lots of rugs and carpets, look for a machine with a motorized brush roll.
+The rotating bristles agitate the carpet to pull out the dirt.

 For a home that isn’t fully carpeted, look for a machine with a shutoff for the motorized brush roll.
-This will prevent the bristles from damaging unprotected floors.
+This will prevent the bristles from damaging hard floors.

 Do you have trouble seeing underneath furniture?
 Are there a lot of dark or shaded spots in your home?
 Additional lighting can help you clean more efficiently by letting you see what you might otherwise miss.

-You may want to consider a vacuum with LED lights on the base.
-They can make a world of difference, brightening up those hard-to-see places.
-Models with a row of LED lights give you the best visibility.
+LED lights on the base can make a world of difference, brightening up those hard-to-see places.

 Sometimes, you do get what you pay for.
 So, if you’re looking for a reliable vacuum, it is best to stick with a trustworthy, well-known brand.
 We’re talking about names like Dyson, Shark, Bissell, and Hoover.